Spherical Tiling by 12 Congruent Pentagons: Angle Congruent Tiling

 \begin{lemma} In a spherical tiling by $12$ angle congruent pentagons, the sum of five angles in a tile is $\frac{10 \pi}{3}=5\alpha$. \end{lemma}

 In case the edges are great arcs, the lemma is a consequence of the formula for the area of a spherical pentagon.
 However, the lemma holds even if the edges are not great arcs.

 \begin{proof} The sum of angles at each vertex is $2\pi$.
-There are $20$ vertices in such a tiling, so that the total sum is $40\pi$.
+By Lemma \ref{vertex3}, there are $20$ vertices.
+Therefore the total sum of all the angles in the tiling is $40\pi$.
 On the other hand, the sum $\Sigma$ of five angles in a tile is the same for all tiles because of the angle congruence.
 Since there are $12$ tiles, we get $40\pi=12\Sigma$.
 This implies $\Sigma=\frac{10 \pi}{3}$. \end{proof}

 In Section \ref{edgetile2}, we named a vertex by the lengths of edges at the vertex.
 Similarly, we can also name a vertex by the angles at the vertex.
 For example, in Figure \ref{generalclass}, $V_{123}$ is a $\beta\gamma\delta$-vertex, and $V_{126}$ is an $\alpha^3$-vertex.
 The tiling has $8$ $\alpha^3$-vertices and $12$ $\beta\gamma\delta$-vertices, and has the {\em anglewise vertex combination} $\{8\alpha^3,12\beta\gamma\delta\}$.
 We also say that $\alpha^3$ and $\beta\gamma\delta$ are vertices in the tiling, and the other combinations are not vertices.